Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 Conversations replay.

 • Other people see you as calm and capable.
-Inside, your mind rarely rests.
+Inside, it never fully settles.

 • You rehearse what you're going to say before a conversation…then replay it again afterward